How the Learning Platform Works | Yext Hitchhikers Platform

-For example, becoming an “Answers Administrator” isn’t as simple as finishing the Answers tracks.
-The Answers Curriculum also contains tracks such as Knowledge Graph and Solution Templates, which are critical to the success of any Answers Administrator.
+For example, the Search Curriculum doesn’t just include the Search track — it also contains tracks such as Knowledge Graph and Solution Templates, which are critical to the success of any Search Administrator.
 Once you complete a Curriculum, you can share your achievement on LinkedIn and Facebook.

-If you ever have feedback on our learning content or the Hitchhikers site experience, share it with us by clicking on the Hitchhikers thumbs-up icon in the bottom-right corner of the site.
+If you have feedback on our learning content or the Hitchhikers site experience, share it with us by clicking on the thumbs-up icon in the bottom-right corner of the site.

 As we mentioned, each unit ends with a quiz with multiple choice questions.
 These quizzes are designed to make sure that you have grasped the content in the unit and will highlight key points or concepts.

 At the end of each module, you’ll be presented with a module assessment in the form of a quiz or a hands-on challenge.

 Assessment quizzes will work just like the unit quizzes, except that you’ll earn more points for completing them.
 They will combine information learned throughout the entire module.
 These are open-book quizzes and you should be referencing your learning materials, just like when you’re actually building!

 Challenges are our pride and joy.
 This is where you have the opportunity to get your hands dirty in a Yext account to put your learning to the test.
 Throughout the challenges, you’ll be presented with various scenarios for Turtlehead Tacos, the fictional brand you’ll be working with throughout the Hitchhikers Program.

 There are three main steps to completing a challenge: